OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Whenever either value is changed then it needs to be stored into the meter table in the database.
 In addition, these actions need to happen whenever the unit_id is changed:

-- The set compatible units of the new unit_id are calculated as above.
+- The set of compatible units of the new unit_id are calculated as above.
 If the current value of default_graphic_unit is not in this set then it is changed to the new unit_id and the admin is notified of this change.
 - update groups that contain this meter if editing
   - TODO probably similar to analysis of editing a group member but need to figure get pseudocode done